Eugen Schmidt

-Eugen Stahl Schmidt (17 February 1862 in Copenhagen, Denmark – 7 October 1931 in Aalborg, Denmark) was a Danish shooter, athlete, and tug of war competitor.
+Eugen Stahl Schmidt (17 February 1862 – 7 October 1931) was a Danish shooter, athlete, and tug of war competitor.
 He competed at the 1896 Summer Olympics in Athens and at the 1900 Summer Olympics in Paris.

 Background

 Schmidt was an active sportsman and an outstanding athlete, practicing several modalities such as gymnastics, rowing, athletics, tennis, football, fencing, skating, golf and swimming.
 He was particularly interested in English sport, visiting England several times.
 In Denmark, the first athletics event was held by the Københavns Roklub in 1886 at the initiative of sports pioneers such as Jørgen Peter Müller and himself, being the chairman of Københavns Roklub, the second oldest rowing club in the country.
 He also became a board member of the Danish Rowing Federation, for which he served as chairman between 1894 and 1896.

 In 1896 he co-founded DIF, the Danish Sports Federation.
 Between 1885 and 1899 he was a brewmaster at Carlsberg.
 He would also write for a sports magazine and had a few sports books published.